 While there are hundreds of individual factors that play into SEO for a website, these are the three main buckets that everything can be grouped into.
 These should be your main focuses.

-At the end of the day, backlinks are still the number one ranking factor for Google and other search engines.
-Like it not, a link is a “vote” from another website, and acts as a great distinguisher for search engines to rank based on.
+Backlinks began and continue to be the number one ranking factor for Google and other search engines.
+Simply defined, a Backlink is a “vote” from another website, and acts as a great distinguisher for search engines to rank based on.